 Whenever Resident Evil 4 comes up in a list, the focus is always on how it revitalised the series with its lack of true zombies, the innovation of its over-the-shoulder cam, and blah, blah, blah.
 Lets focus on the really important part: The game was just flat-out fun to play.
 Its manual aiming mechanic (with an actual laser-pointer reticle) made shooting angry villagers in the face so much more satisfying than the combat in earlier Resident Evils.
 Lets not forget the never-gets-old melee combo attacks which let you shoot a guy in the kneecap and then roundhouse him into a crowd of angry infected.

 It influenced nearly every third-person shooter that came after it, but when we think back on it, we dont focus on mechanics so much as take time to grin and remember moments like when all the villagers were storming that farm house, or fighting regenerators.
 In the end that's what makes it worth playing no matter what the system.

 3. Grand Theft Auto: San Andreas

-Vice City managed to be stellar in spite of just tacking on a few significant improvements to GTA III, but Grand Theft Auto: San Andreas widened GTAs focus like no other game in the series.
-You didnt just have a city to explore --you had an entire state, complete with little towns and long, mostly empty stretches of wilderness that were rife with interesting geography to drive over.
-You werent just some Mafia errand boy--you were Carl CJ Johnson, a fully realized character with a family, a personality, and the need to exercise and eat (and to bulk up or slim down accordingly).
+Vice City improved on GTA 3 in every way, but Grand Theft Auto: San Andreas widened the scope incredibly.
+You didn't just have a city to explore - you had an entire state, complete with little towns and long stretches of wilderness that were rife with interesting geography to drive through.
+You weren't just some Mafia errand boy either - you were Carl CJ Johnson, a fully realised character with a family, a personality, and the need to exercise and eat (to bulk up or slim down accordingly).